Meet the Steering Committee!

 As an advocate for marine conservation and climate action, Mercedes Pinzón has embarked on a transformative journey shaped by hands-on research and impactful leadership roles.
 Beginning with her undergraduate studies in Coastal Environmental Sciences at Louisiana State University (LSU), Mercedes explored research projects investigating climate change's impact on coastal wetlands.
 During her master's studies in oceanography, Mercedes researched quantifying changes in nutrient loading rates in salt marshes ecosystems, contributing valuable insights to coastal restoration techniques.
 Mercedes's current pursuit of a PhD in Integrative and Conservation Biology at the University of Central Florida focuses on investigating the interaction of various climate change factors on mangrove migration patterns in northern Florida.
 Also, she participated as a Panamanian young negotiator at the 28th Conference of the Parties (COP28) from the United Nations Framework Convention on Climate Change following the adaptation to climate change agenda.
 Combining rigorous research endeavors with proactive student leadership roles, Mercedes is dedicated to driving positive change in the fight against climate change and marine ecosystem degradation.

-Katie is a senior postdoctoral associate with a dual appointment in the Institute of Advanced Computational Sciences and the School of Marine and Atmospheric Sciences at Stony Brook University.
+Katie is a habitat analyst at IBSS Corporation, using habitat suitability models to predict how fisheries on the east coast will be impacted by climate change.
 Broadly, Katie is interested in impacts of physical oceanography on bio-physical interactions, food web ecology, and marine species biogeography.
-Her current work examines the role of physical oceanography and krill behavior on Antarctic krill distributions in the West Antarctic Peninsula, and the role of physical oceanographic features in baleen whale distributions in the New York Bight.
+Her work has examined the role of physical oceanography and krill behavior on Antarctic krill distributions in the West Antarctic Peninsula, and the role of physical oceanographic features in baleen whale distributions in the New York Bight.
 Katie got her B.S. in Marine Science from Northeastern University in 2017 and her Ph.D. in Oceanography from University of Delaware in 2022.
 During her time at UD, she co-lead the UD SWMS chapter and coordinated the DelMarVa SWMS symposium with current president Tricia!
 She excited to work with SWMS on a larger scale to share the research and stories of our members!
-You can find her Twitter at @klgallagherphd and online on her website.
+You can find her Twitter at @klgallagherphd and online on her website

 Breanna Vanderplow recently completed her Ph.D. in Oceanography at Nova Southeastern University, where her research focused on modeling sea spray at the air-sea interface under tropical cyclones.
 She earned a dual B.S. in Marine Biology and Biology, with a minor in English, as well as her M.S. in Marine Science, both from Nova Southeastern University.
 She also serves as the co-founder and president of the SWMS chapter at her alma mater.
 Breanna recently started a position as a physical scientist in support of the NOAA Integrated Ocean Observing System Office, where she is working to build relationships and foster collaboration between academic, industry, and government partners in the ocean modeling community.
 Beyond her love for ocean science, Breanna enjoys traveling, cooking, volunteering, and going on adventures with her dog Miso.
 Breanna is passionate about the importance of inclusion and communication in ocean sciences and can’t wait to be a part of the SWMS Steering Committee!